Frequently asked questions about the One Canadian Economy Act

 The federal government regulates several sectors, such as air, rail, and marine transportation (e.g., airports, ports, ferries), radio and television broadcasting, telecommunications, and more.
 In Canada, approximately 20% of jobs are in professions regulated by certificate, licencing, or registration requirements.
 Of this national total, roughly 10% are licensed at the federal level.

-• Land surveyors who currently require a federal licence to work on federal projects will have their provincial or territorial land surveyor’s licence recognized, reducing delays and paperwork.
+• Land surveyors who currently require a federal licence to work on federal projects will have their provincial or territorial licence recognized, reducing delays and paperwork.

-• Locomotive engineers who hold a valid provincial or territorial certification will be able to more easily, and quickly, secure a corresponding federal authorization.
+• Locomotive engineers who hold a valid provincial or territorial certification will be able to more quickly and easily secure a comparable federal authorization.

-There is no requirement under the Free Trade and Labour Mobility in Canada Act for businesses already following federal requirements on interprovincial trade to change their existing processes or now meet comparable provincial and territorial ones.
+There is no requirement under the Free Trade and Labour Mobility in Canada Act for businesses following federal requirements on interprovincial trade to change their existing processes or to meet comparable provincial and territorial ones.

 Once the Act comes into force, businesses will have the option to: